Principal Investigator

-Dr. Changde Cheng started his academic journey at Peking University, the top university in China.
+He started his academic journey at Peking University, the top university in China.
 He later moved to the United States to pursue his education and training at UCLA, under the guidance of Dr. Charles Taylor in ecology and evolution, and at the University of Notre Dame, with Dr. Nora Besansky in genetics and infectious diseases.
 During his postdoctoral fellowship at the University of Texas at Austin, he worked with Dr. Mark Kirkpatrick in population genetics and theoretical biology, and Dr. David Houle in quantitative genetics.
-After that, he worked as a senior/lead computational research scientist at St. Jude Children’s Research Hospital, one of the top research hospitals in the country.
+After that, he worked as a senior/lead computational research scientist at St. Jude Children’s Research Hospital, one of the best research hospitals in the country.
 He currently serves as a faculty member and head of bioinformatics in the Stem Cell Program and the Institute for Cancer Outcomes and Survivorship at the Heersink School of Medicine, University of Alabama at Birmingham,

 Doug Welsch - Bioinformatician